Pioreactor/docs.pioreactor/user_guide/29-Automations/01-Dosing Automations.md

 <TOCInline toc={toc} />

-### Sleep
+### Silent

 **Requires:** None

-The sleep automation is the simplest automation: doing nothing.
+The silent automation is the simplest automation: doing nothing.
 The automation will still "wake up" every `duration` minutes, but does nothing.

 ### Chemostat